fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 If Alice send Bob some bitcoin but Bob has lost access to that address, the coins may be lost forever.
 OP_BBV can be used to construct a transaction that sends to an output where Bob must redeem the coins in that output by creating a transaction that spends the output within a time limit.
 If Bob has lost access to that address, Alice can retrieve the funds for reuse.
 This was originally described by ByteCoin [on bitcointalk.org](https://bitcointalk.org/index.php?topic=1786.msg21998#msg21998).

 It is currently possible for someone to send to an output that is both spendable by Alice and Bob, where Alice expects Bob to redeem the coins.
 If Bob doesn't, Alice can still retrieve the coins.
-The downside of currently available mechanisms is that either Alice or Bob must retrieve the coins to complete the transaction, whereas with OP_BBV Alice can simply leave the coins there until she wants to spend it.
+The downside of currently available mechanisms is that either Alice or Bob must retrieve the coins to complete the transaction, whereas with OP_BBV, the sender can simply leave the coins there until she wants to spend it.
+Another mechanism is the *Emulation with absolute and relative timelocks* described below, however that requires the receiver to actively watch the blockchain indefinitely until they want to spend it.

 #### Reversible Payments

 A reversible payment is one where Alice sends Bob a transaction, but Bob can't spend for a period of time and during that time, Alice can choose to reverse the transaction.
 This is basically the opposite of expiring payments.
 These can give users the ability to reverse a transaction where they made a mistake, eg in who they sent to or the amount sent.

 This can currently be achieved by doing two transactions: however this doubles the cost of the transaction.
 OP_BBV enables reversible payments with a single transaction and consequently very little additional cost.
+Another mechanism is the *Emulation with absolute and relative timelocks* described below, however that requires the receiver to actively watch the blockchain indefinitely until they want to spend it.

 If the OP_BBV spend path has more complex requirements, this can make other interesting things cheaper, like the time-limited escrow discussed below.